John Bull (congressman): Life

-He was born in Virginia, studied medicine in Baltimore, Maryland, moved to Howard County, Missouri, and settled near Glasgow, Missouri.
+medicine in Baltimore, Maryland, moved to Howard County, Missouri, and settled near Glasgow, Missouri.
 He engaged in the practice of medicine.
 He owned slaves.
 He studied theology, was ordained to the ministry and became a Methodist minister in Glasgow, Missouri.
 He was an unsuccessful candidate in the 1832 Missouri gubernatorial election and a presidential elector on the Jackson-Calhoun ticket in 1828.

 John Bull was elected as an Anti-Jacksonian candidate to the Twenty-third Congress (March 4, 1833 – March 3, 1835); resumed his ministerial duties and also the practice of medicine; died near Rothville, Missouri, Chariton County, Missouri, in February 1863; interment in Hutcheson Cemetery, a family burial ground, near Rothville.